valiot/pygqlc/README.md

 ### Features

-- Fast and efficient GraphQL client with over 50% performance improvement in v3.5.0
+- Fast and efficient GraphQL client
 - Support for queries, mutations, and subscriptions
 - Async capabilities for modern Python applications
 - Connection pooling for better performance